Date/Time: Sunday, August 19, 2018 1:30 PM

 Put on your old clothes and prepare to get muddy!
-Explorers of all ages are invited to join this guided walk in and along our little stream.
+Explorers of all ages are invited to join this guided walk in and along our streams and ponds.
 Nets and buckets will be available, and creative play is encouraged!

 Pre-register by August 11.